 Some tweaks that are applicable to many assessments:

-- Make assessment more localised – Contextualise the task to refer to local (events, places, organisations, people) and using recent (after 2021) sources and examples.
+- Make assessment more localised – Contextualise the task to refer to local (events, places, organisations, people) and using recent (after 2021*) sources and examples.
+[Update: Some Generative AI tools can now integrate live web search results into the output].

 - Make assessment tasks unit-specific – Students are explicitly asked to integrate sources, references, models, theories or material used in the unit in their assessment response.